 BRAVE whispers truth.

-I will not give my fear of being a lousy parent even a drop of fuel in which to burn.
+I will not give my fear of being a lousy parent even a drop of fuel with which to burn.

 I choose to be BRAVE in deep waters.